JamShou/MuseAI/README.md

-# AI Muse
+# MuseAI

 ## Overview

-AI Muse is a versatile Software as a Service (SaaS) application that brings together a curated set of powerful AI tools to unleash your creativity.
-Whether you're a developer, designer, or artist, AI Muse provides cutting-edge capabilities to generate code, images, 3-second short videos, and music clips.
-Say goodbye to creative blocks and welcome a new era of inspiration with AI Muse.
+MuseAI is a versatile Software as a Service (SaaS) application that brings together a curated set of powerful AI tools to unleash your creativity.
+Whether you're a developer, designer, or artist, MuseAI provides cutting-edge capabilities to generate code, images, 3-second short videos, and music clips.
+Say goodbye to creative blocks and welcome a new era of inspiration with MuseAI.

 ## Features